-If there is an impact to a potential Section 4(f) resource does an exemption (such as the "Joint Planning") outlined under 23 CFR 774.11 applicability criteria or an exception under 23 CFR 774.13 apply?
-Analysis and documentation must be completed if there is an impact to a Section 4(f) property.
+If there is an impact to a Section 4(f) resource consider if any applicability criteria outlined under 23 CFR 774.11 or exceptions under 23 CFR 774.13 apply.
+Analysis and documentation must be completed for any applicability criteria or exception applied using the Section 4(f) Applicability/Exceptions form.

-If there is a question of whether there is a use of a Section 4(f) property the determination of that decision should be documented in the Project File.
-There are additional resources available to assist in the evaluation of Section 4(f) including the ADOT Section 4(f) Manual and the FHWA Section 4(f) Tutorial and FHWA Policy Paper.
+If there is a question of whether there is a potential use of a Section 4(f) property the determination of that "no use" decision should be documented in the Project File on the No Section 4(f)/No Use Form.
+[See FHWA Section 4(f) Policy Paper Part II Section 7B].